tinylib/msgp/README.md

 This is a code generation tool for serializing Go `struct`s using the [MesssagePack](http://msgpack.org) standard.
 It is targeted at the `go generate` [tool](http://tip.golang.org/cmd/go/#hdr-Generate_Go_files_by_processing_source).
 You can read more about MessagePack and Go [in the wiki](http://github.com/philhofer/msgp/wiki).

+### Why

+The generated code is about five times faster than other reflection-based implementations of MessagePack, and an order of magnitude faster than `encoding/json`.
+Additionally, the memory footprint is much smaller (on both the stack and the heap.)

+Generated `msgp` code typically serializes/deserializes to `io.Writer`/`io.Readers`, respectively, in excess of 200MB/s.

 ### Quickstart

 *** Note: `go generate` is a go 1.4+ feature. ***